friendly/heplots/README.md

 ![](README-iris1-1.png)

-Contrasts or other linear hypotheses can be shown as well, and the ellipses look bettter if they are filled.
+Contrasts or other linear hypotheses can be shown as well, and the ellipses look better if they are filled.
 We create contrasts to test the differences between `versacolor` and `virginca` and also between `setosa` and the average of the other two.

 ``` r
 contrasts(iris$Species)<-matrix(c(0, -1, 1,